 This recipe has most of the standard ingredients you’ll find in most but there are a few exceptions.
 Vegan baking is tough because we need to replace dairy ingredients yes, but those are more easily swapped than eggs.
 I wanted to create a recipe with no special egg replacers and although pumpkin purée itself can often be used as a replacement it lacks one thing inherent in real eggs.
 Fat.
 The vegan recipes I’ve tried for pumpkin muffins simply using this as the substitute all lacked depth of flavor and the right texture.
-I’ve solved that by adding some vegan sour cream to the mix.
+I’ve solved that by adding some vegan sour cream or non-dairy yogurt to the mix.
 This lends moisture, flavor and helps the overall texture of the finished bake.

 The main difference between my recipe and others is also my mixing method.
 I’m using the reverse creaming technique I’ve used in a lot of my other recipes and there’s a few reasons for this.
 Without getting too technical, we’re adding the fat to the dry ingredients first which is going to coat them preventing the moisture from the wet ingredients from forming gluten which is great for bread but not for cakes or quick breads.
 The dry ingredients once properly mixed with the oil and sour cream should look almost like a crumb topping mixture (see example pic above) and once the wet are mixed in it will smooth out to a regular looking batter.
 The other advantage of this method is that once the dry ingredients are properly coated, you can’t over-mix the batter.
 This is great because one of the main issues with quick breads and muffins in general is that just the slightest over mixing of the batter results in a tough baked product.
 Reverse creaming also provides a better texture overall and better rise.
 These muffins even stay moist days after baking and don’t dry out.
 They’re perfection.